sienar-cms/sienar/docs/guides/plugin-providers/adding-dashboard-items.md

 A dashboard is more appropriate when you have a large number of items to display because dashboards have the entire page width to render, plus unlimited vertical space.

+> [!NOTE]
-**NOTE**: The example on this page uses features only available in the `Sienar.Plugin.Cms` plugin: namely, the `DashboardMenuNames` class, the `Roles` class, and the `/dashboard` endpoint. `IDashboardProvider` itself is not a part of the CMS plugin, so you can use it in non-CMS apps.
+> The example on this page uses features only available in the `Sienar.Plugin.Cms` plugin: namely, the `DashboardMenuNames` class, the `Roles` class, and the `/dashboard` endpoint. `IDashboardProvider` itself is not a part of the CMS plugin, so you can use it in non-CMS apps.
 If you try to follow along directly with this example, make sure you have installed and registered this plugin.
 If you do not, the example will not work as expected.

 ### `IDashboardProvider`